 Bring snacks/water: A Mardi Gras parade experience can last a few hours.
 Be sure to pack snacks and water to stay hydrated and keep from getting hangry.

-Mardi Gras Museum: Largest display of Mardi Gras costumes in the world.
-See costumes, history of King Cakes, Mardi Gras in Southwest Louisiana, and climb aboard a float!
-(Temporarily closed in 2022, check for 2023 openings)
+Mardi Gras Museum of Imperial Calcasieu: Largest display of Mardi Gras costumes in the world.
+See costumes, history of King Cake, Mardi Gras in Southwest Louisiana, and climb aboard a float!
+(Temporarily closed and should reopen in 2024, follow their Facebook for updates)

 I hope this guide to Mardi Gras in Lake Charles, LA helps you to enjoy this fun holiday celebration, even more, this year!